vemana/vemana.github.io/_posts/2001-01-01-webscale-swe-skillset.md

 * you'll deal with many frameworks which can look convoluted and/or daunting; it helps to have a framework to think/reason about them to quickly come upto speed
 * you'll firefight in production, introduce bugs, fix bugs unrelated to your work, write tests and so on

-To be a master WSE usually requires expertise in the above topics.
+In this section, I'll introduce these aspects and some of the challenges you'll face.
+To be a master WSE requires expertise in the above topics.
 Each SWE will develop their own method over time.

 ## Structure

 {:.block-warning}
 > Structure your code coherently.

-It should be possible to
+Once your codebase reaches a certain size in terms of files, lines & people working on it, it becomes unweildy to analyze, understand, improve and thus product velocity slows down.
+Maintaining a healthy codebase is an extremely important WSE skill.
+But, *what is a healthy codebase*?
+Software Engg has many undefined terms such as *healthy codebase*.
+To my knowledge, there is no universally accepted definition or even well known candidate definitions.
+So, everyone reaches their own conclusions over time.
+However, anecdotally there appears to be a shared kernel across many peole's intuitive definitions that I share below.

+Aim for the following standard wrt your code
 * Given knowledge of what the code does, unfamiliar SWEs should be able to understand HOW it does it
 * Given NO apriori knowledge of what the code does, SWEs should have at least say 50% chance of understanding WHAT the code is doing
-* Even unfamiliar SWEs should be able to guess what feature is implemented where in the codebase
+* Unfamiliar SWEs should be able to guess what feature is implemented where in the codebase
 * Code should age well.
 That is, as more features are built it shouldn't be necessary to do stop-the-world codebase refactors

 This is a pretty high bar and only a small proportion of SWEs will ever reach it.
-So, a smaller, intermediate milestone is:
-* If you revisit say, a 30K+ line codebase you authored after being away for an year, you should be able to understand every bit of it
+An intermediate milestone is: If you revisit say, a 30K+ line codebase you authored after being away for an year, you should be able to understand every bit of it.

+Even the intermediate milestone is a pretty high bar and will require repeatable, simple, explainable code structure and patterns.

 <div markdown="1" class="boxyList">
 Resources